 The Saami Council | visit website

 Your contribution to the project is valuable to us.
-Please contact us with information concerning interesting material on gender and diversity in the Arctic.
+Please contact us with information concerning interesting material on gender in the Arctic.
 We also welcome your feedback and ideas.

 Embla Eir Oddsdóttir, Director